Interactive Explainer

 | QLoRA (4-bit base + r=8) | – | – | – |

-The magic: LoRA adapters at r=8 for a 7B model are ~4M trainable parameters.
-You can fine-tune on a single consumer GPU (24 GB RAM), save the adapter as a ~16 MB file, and ship it alongside the base weights.
+At $r = 8$ for a 7B model, you have ~4M trainable parameters.
+You can fine-tune on a single 24 GB consumer GPU, save the adapter as a ~16 MB file, and ship it next to the base weights.
+The base never changes — you can layer many adapters on top.

 from peft import LoraConfig, get_peft_model